danduma/journaloo/README.md

 ## Getting Started

 1. Get your OpenAI API key from [here](https://platform.openai.com/).
-2. In the app, go to Settings and paste your API key.
+2. Go to Settings inside the app and paste it.
 3. Go to the "Journal data" tab and import your journal: select the right format, manually input the path to the directory or file, and click "Import".
 4. Go to the "Chat" tab and start talking to your memories!